Draft Short-Term Dwelling Rental and Bed & Breakfast Land Use Code Language and Associated Licensing Ordinance as of August 26, 2020

 Virtual Open House, September 17, 2020

-Staff is in the process of reviewing all public comments received as of September 30, 2020, referral comments from internal and external agencies, and conducting additional research.
-In the next month, staff will edit the proposed language for the Short-Term Dwelling Rental and Bed & Breakfast Land Use Code update and Licensing Ordinance informed by the public and referral comments along with the additional research.
-We anticipate presenting the edited proposed language to the Planning Commission at a public hearing on October 21, 2020.
+Staff reviewed all public comments, referral comments from internal and external agencies, and conducted additional research.
+Staff then updated the proposed language for the Short-Term Dwelling Rental and Bed & Breakfast Land Use Code update and Licensing Ordinance informed by the public and referral comments along with the additional research.

 Virtual Open House, July 30, 2020